musthafak/dotfiles/README.md

 - **git:**
   Version control system to clone the dotfiles repository.

-- **stow:**
-  GNU Stow, a symlink farm manager, to create symbolic links for the configuration files.

 ## Installation

 Follow the steps below to set up my dotfiles on your system: